V4Fire/Client/src/components/friends/sync/README.md

 }
 ```

-This code works, however, it has a number of disadvantages:
+This code works; however, it has several disadvantages:

-1. If the `initialValue` value needs to be normalized or converted somehow, then this logic will have to be duplicated in two places at once.
+1. If the `initialValue` needs to be normalized or converted somehow, then this logic will have to be duplicated in two places.

    ```typescript
    import iBlock, { component, prop, field } from 'components/super/i-block/i-block';